4ms/metamodule-plugin-sdk/docs/graphics.md

 # Graphics

 MetaModule uses PNG files for all graphics.

-Module faceplates should be 240 pixels high (128.5mm or 5.059" = 240px, so effective DPI is 47.44).
+Module faceplates must be 240 pixels high (128.5mm or 5.059" = 240px, so
+effective DPI is 47.44), and they must have a non-transparent background.
+PNGs for knobs, jacks, etc can use transparency, but the faceplate PNG must not.

 The screen is 240px x 320px, about 144 ppi.
 We use 16-bit color (RGB565).
 Modules are displayed 240px high when viewed full-screen and 180px high when zoomed-out.
 We may add future options to zoom out to 120px when zoomed-out.

+If you are porting from VCV, then don't change anything -- the VCV coordinates will be automatically converted to the right scale by the VCV adaptor layer.
+When making a native module (not porting from VCV), typically the units is in millimeters, with 128.5mm being the full height of the panel (so, `y_mm=64.25` would mean the vertical center of the panel).

 All graphics for a plugin live in the `assets/` dir in the plugin base directory.

 When a plugin is built, the contents of the assets directory is copied into the plugin directory.
 Notice that the assets directory itself is not copied, just the contents.
 So if you put a file in `MyPlugin/assets/mypic.png`, then your plugin will reference as `MyPlugin/mypic.png`.

 Certain special effects like shadows, subtle gradients, thin lines will not look good on the MetaModule screen, so keep that in mind as you create artwork.

 ## Converting SVGs from a VCV Rack plugin